Monorepos with pnpm and changesets

 pnpm create vite frontend --template react-ts

-Update the tsconfig.json in the created project:
+Update the generated tsconfig.json to extend the root one:

 {